dekoza/mtgpl/docs/_sources/STX.rst.txt

    Return target spell or permanent with mana value 1 or greater to its owner's hand.

    Learn.
 (You may reveal a Lesson card you own from outside the game and put it into your hand, or discard a card to draw a card.)

-:mtgtip:`A-Divide by Zero<https://cards.scryfall.io/border_crop/front/e/5/e550b066-1dc3-47a9-a89b-fcaee5706825.jpg?1647770421|https://scryfall.com/card/stx/A-41/a-divide-by-zero?utm_source=api>`
-   Return target spell or permanent with mana value 1 or greater to its owner's hand.
-If its mana value was 4 or less, learn.

 :mtgtip:`Dream Strix<https://cards.scryfall.io/border_crop/front/3/1/31d82f7a-64f1-463f-bb6b-936c3e49bf2b.jpg?1624590117|https://scryfall.com/card/stx/42/dream-strix?utm_source=api>`